imagej/imagej.github.io/_pages/scripting/basics.md

 # Get an image and perform an action

 First we want to learn different ways to select an image and perform an action on it.
-In [ImageJ 1.x](/software/imagej) the image is represented by an [ImagePlus](http://javadoc.imagej.net/ImageJ1/ij/ImagePlus.html) object.
-The recommended way to select an `ImagePlus` object is to use [Script Parameters](/scripting/parameters):
+In the original [ImageJ](/software/imagej), the image is represented by an [ImagePlus](http://javadoc.scijava.org/ImageJ1/ij/ImagePlus.html) object.
+The recommended way to select an `ImagePlus` object is to use [Script Parameters](/scripting/parameters), which are a feature of ImageJ2:

 ```groovy
 #@ ImagePlus imp